 A day for Math nerds

 Last week was Pi Day (March 14th, or 3/14), a day fully created to make my math tutor/chef’s heart skip a beat.
 I love the number-to-date relationship (not to bring back nightmares from Geometry, but pi (∏), an irrational number representing the ratio between the circumference and diameter of a circle, is 3.14159…).
 I, of course, also love pie (remember my ode to pie from last year, Easy as Pi (Day)?
 For this year’s Pi Day I made a single crust Chicken Pot Pie (I had a cooked chicken breast I wanted to use up…easy peasy.
-Dessert, though, that was a bit more challenging…I wanted Butterscotch Pie from Smitten Kitchen, but since I was only cooking for my husband and myself, I wanted a mini 6-inch pie that wouldn’t call to me from the fridge for the rest of the week.
-The pie crust recipe, like most pie recipes, was designed for 9-inch pie pans that serve 8.
+Dessert, though, that was a bit more challenging…I found Butterscotch Pie on Smitten Kitchen that looked quite yummy.
+Since I was only cooking for my husband and myself, I wanted a mini 6-inch pie that wouldn’t call to me from the fridge for the rest of the week.
 Hmmm…there was only one way forward for me: MATH!

 Break out the calculator!